zelykiro/Phrase-Guesser/README.md

 ### Goal of the project

-- To create a browser version of “Wheel of Success”, a word guessing game
+- To build a browser version of “Wheel of Success”, a word guessing game
 - To put JavaScript DOM manipulation methods into practice

 ### Built With